Local Law 87

 Energy audit and retro-commissioning requirements for NYC buildings over 50,000 square feet.
 Understand the 10-year compliance cycle, audit scope, and filing process.

-What Local Law 87 Requires
+What is Local Law 87?

 An energy audit is a comprehensive assessment of the building's energy systems, including HVAC, lighting, hot water, electrical distribution, and building envelope.
 The audit identifies energy conservation measures (ECMs) and estimates their cost and potential energy savings.

-Retro-commissioning is a hands-on process of testing, adjusting, and optimizing the building's existing mechanical and electrical systems to ensure they operate efficiently.
+Retro-commissioning (RCx) is a hands-on process of testing, adjusting, and optimizing the building's existing mechanical and electrical systems to ensure they operate efficiently.
 Unlike an audit (which identifies opportunities), RCx involves actually fixing operational issues found during the assessment.

 - Individual buildings with a gross floor area exceeding 50,000 square feet